SeedlingsBabylab/idslabel/README.md

   &=vocalization 2662370_2663380
   0 .
 2663380_2663480
 ```
-have a symbol associated with them to signify they're part of the unit ( " ^-- " , it's supposed to be an arrow pointinng to the parent tier)
+have a symbol associated with them to signify they're part of the unit ( " ^-- " , it's supposed to be an arrow pointing to the parent tier)

 In the classification output, if clips are associated together as part of a multi-line tier, the value in the "multi-tier"
 column will be the timestamp of the parent line that they're associated to.
 In the example provided above, the line with